 These fudgy white chocolate brownies are insanely rich, soft, and delicious.
 With white chocolate chunks in every bite, you will want to make this one again and again.
 Promise.

 It's official: this white chocolate brownie recipe is completely irresistible.
 You HAVE to try this one.
 I know I probably say that about all of my recipes 🙂 but for real.
 If you're a fan of my blonde brownies, then you will really love these.

 I'm all about fudgy brownies.
-So I started to wonder what would happen if I took the blonde brownie base (which, as you know, is vanilla flavored with no chocolate in it), but adjusted to add in chocolate to make them fudgy and chocolatey.
+So I started to wonder what would happen if I took the blonde brownie base, but adjusted to add in chocolate to make them fudgy and chocolatey.
 The resulting white chocolate chip brownies are super rich and super soft.

 Not only are we mixing in white chocolate chips, for that added flavor and texture, we are also using melted white chocolate in the batter.
 So we've got double the white chocolate action going on.
 And I am HERE FOR IT!
 Make sure to read my instructions and recipe notes below for a little bit more about what kind of white chocolate to use.

 Honestly, these almost taste like ultra soft and chewy white chocolate macadamia nut cookies... but in brownie form... and without the nuts because #allergyfriendly 😉 but you could totally add some in, if you wanted!

 - This is a one bowl brownie recipe.
 We're mixing everything up by hand using a rubber spatula, so no need to pull out the electric mixer.
 Super simple + less dirty dishes.
 YES!